 PS: After some research, I propose we use the clocc-devel mailing-list to discuss this Consolidation in general and synchronize our efforts, with the understanding that the technical discussion specific to each consolidated domain would be moved to the respective library's mailing-lists.

 PPS: One year later, the only reported success is m2ym's optima library for pattern-matching, which I warmly recommend as a replacement for my own older fare-matcher, and for all previously published pattern-matching libraries for Common Lisp.
 On the other hand, at least one attempt at providing a unified testing library failed miserably at Step 3, only making things worse by adding yet another library (see obligatory xkcd picture below.)
-I'm a big fan of More Cooperation with Less Coordination when it's possible, but sometimes more coordination is just required for more cooperation, dammit!
+I'm a big fan of More Cooperation with Less Coordination when it's possible, but sometimes more coordination now is just required for more cooperation with less coordination later, dammit!